CodeSeoul/nodejs-course/lesson3/README.md

 ### The `EventEmitter` class in `events` module

 Event emitter fire events and include the ability to handle those events when triggerered.
+Events are handled throught the use of listeners.
+A listener is the association of an event with a callback function that gets triggered each time the event occurs.

 - `emitter.on(eventName, listener)`: Attaches the `listener` function for the event named `eventName`.
 - `emitter.emit(eventName[, ...args])`: Triggers each of the listeners registered for the event named `eventName`, passing the supplied arguments to each.
 Returns true if the event had listeners, false otherwise.